نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-Purpose: To examine the process of street construction in Shiraz during the Pahlavi I era and assess the impact of authoritarian modernization on the city’s social, economic, and cultural fabric.
+Purpose: This study investigates the process of street construction in Shiraz during the reign of Reza Shah (Pahlavi I), aiming to assess the effects of authoritarian modernization on the city’s social, economic, and cultural structure.

-Method and Research Design: The study analyzes historical documents, official correspondence, and related events to evaluate the social consequences and public reactions to street construction projects.
+Method and Research Design: Drawing on historical documents, official correspondence, and relevant events, the research analyzes the social consequences of street construction projects and the public’s responses to them.

-Conclusion: The street construction in Shiraz, symbolizing imposed modernization, caused physical transformations, and deepened the gap between development plans and the community’s actual needs.
-This research highlights the interactions and conflicts between authorities and citizens, shedding light on the various dimensions of these transformations and their impact on Shiraz’s urban identity.
+The street construction projects in Shiraz served as a symbol of imposed modernization, producing not only physical changes but also a profound disconnect between development plans and the community’s actual needs.
+This study highlights the dynamics of interaction and confrontation between municipal authorities and citizens, shedding light on the multifaceted nature of urban transformation and its impact on Shiraz’s historical identity.

 کلیدواژهها [English]